 Fundamentals

-Problem Traversal Theory was developed by challenging strongly held universal definitions through years of decomposing each idea down to their smallest parts and reasoning back up to new ways of managing them.
+Problem Traversal Theory (PTT) was developed by challenging strongly held universal definitions through years of decomposing each idea down to their smallest parts and reasoning back up to new ways of managing them.

 What a Problem Is